The Practice

 If you happen to arrive during the opening chant, please wait until it is finished to enter the room.

-In Led Primary series class we learn the correct vinyasa count in sanskrit.
-Please stop where you usually stop in Mysore practice.
+In the Led Primary series class we learn the correct vinyasa count in sanskrit.
+All Mysore students are encouraged to attend.
+Please stop where you usually stop in Mysore practice and join back in the class at backbends.

 SHALA